microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 breaking any future calls to MddAddPackageDependency (which only resolves package dependencies to packages registered to the user).

-Worse, if no other user has the Framework package registered and it's not provisioned, Deployment determines there's no need for Fwk-v1 to stay on the machine and happily removes it from the system.
+If no other user has the Framework package registered and it's not provisioned Deployment determines there's no need for Fwk-v1 to stay on the machine and removes it from the system.
-DLLs loaded by running processes cannot be deleted, but DLLS not loaded and other files (data files etc) can and will be deleted.
+DLLs loaded by running processes cannot be deleted, but DLLS not already loaded and other files (data files etc) can and will be deleted.
 This can have minor to disastrous impact on an appplication using Fwk-v1, e.g.

 - an application is running using A.dll from Fwk-v1
 - Deployment determines no one needs Fwk-v1